kartik-v/yii2-popover-x/README.md

 - Add a close icon/button to a popover window.
 - Configure various prebuilt styles/templates.
 In addition to a default (grey), the bootstrap 3 contextual color styles of `primary`, `info`, `success`, `danger`, and `warning` can be used.
 - Control popover placements with respect to the target element.
-The plugin supports 12 different placement options:
+The plugin supports 19 different placement options:
+    - auto
+    - auto-left
+    - auto-right
+    - auto-top
+    - auto-bottom
+    - horizontal
+    - vertical
     - right
     - left
     - top